lexibank/tlopo/out/vol3/chapter7.md

 ### 4.10.
 Planchonella spp., Bkomtri (Sapotaceae)

 Planchonella species range in size from large canopy trees to small trees of the sub-canopy.
 The species division of the genus Planchonella remains controversial ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 226), partly, it seems, because there is considerable variation within and across species.
-This is perhaps due to past domestication, but the literature gives little indication of present-day cultivation.
-16 [Borrell](../references.md#source-Borrell1989) ([1989](../references.md#source-Borrell1989): 134) identifies six species on Kairiru Island, two of which he is unable to name.
+This is perhaps due to past domestication, but the literature gives little indication of present-day cultivation.[^16] [Borrell](../references.md#source-Borrell1989) ([1989](../references.md#source-Borrell1989): 134) identifies six species on Kairiru Island, two of which he is unable to name.
 There is also an overlap with the genus Pouteria, in the sense that species that have at one time or another been placed in the genus Planchonella have at others been placed in the genus Pouteria.
 [Walter & Sam](../references.md#source-WalterandSam2002) ([2002](../references.md#source-WalterandSam2002): 226--227) include Planchonella grayana in their catalogue of fruit trees but say that it is little consumed (because the pulp irritates the gums) except at Tasmate (west Santo), where the mature fruit is either roasted whole or peeled, then washed to remove latex before it is eaten.

 [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 429-431) describes Planchonella peekelii (syn.
 Sideroxylon peekelii), a tree about 15m tall with small ovoid fruit, but he does not mention consumption or any other use.

 Depending on location, P. costata (syn.
 Sideroxylon costa tum) varies in the Solomons and Vanuatu between a small sub-canopy tree and a large tree of the canopy.
 Its bark ranges from pale grey to black-brown, and it has long narrow leaves and round fruit 3-4cm in diameter.
 It has a preference for the beach or inland for moist habitats.
-Its wood is close-grained and can be finally worked: combs can be made from a single flat piece of wood ([Gowers 1976](../references.md#source-Gowers1976): 113, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 140--141).
+Its wood is close-grained and can be finely worked: combs can be made from a single flat piece of wood ([Gowers 1976](../references.md#source-Gowers1976): 113, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 140--141).
 [Wheatley](../references.md#source-Wheatley1992) ([1992](../references.md#source-Wheatley1992)) identifies P. grayana as a variety of P. costata.
-[Gowers](../references.md#source-Gowers1976) ([1976](../references.md#source-Gowers1976): 115) also describes P. linggensis, labelled the 'comb tree ', leading one to wonder if this also is a variety of P. cos tata.
+[Gowers](../references.md#source-Gowers1976) ([1976](../references.md#source-Gowers1976): 115) also describes P. linggensis, labelled the 'comb tree', leading one to wonder if this also is a variety of P. costata.

-In view of this variation we can be sure only that POc &ast;kalaka denoted a species of Planchonella, and perhaps several.
-Kairiru lalak may reflect a reduplication of suffixless &ast;laka after deletion of the (apparent) prefix &ast;ka- 'tree' (ch.2, §7.1.2).
+In view of this variation we can be sure only that POc _&ast;kalaka_ denoted a species of Planchonella, and perhaps several.
+Kairiru _lalak_ may reflect a reduplication of suffixless _&ast;laka_ after deletion of the (apparent) prefix _&ast;ka-_ 'tree' (ch.2, §7.1.2).

 <table>
 <tr>